Methods of Payment

 - To pay for fees, login to the MyGBC Self-Service Center using your 10-digit MyGBC ID.

 - Pay by mail: pay by check or money order made payable to the Board of Regents.
-Include your social security number or student ID to insure proper credit.
+Include your student ID to insure proper credit.
 Mail payment to: GBC, Controller’s Office, 1500 College Parkway, Elko, NV 89801.